ariatemplates/usermanual/src/latest/templates/concepts/writing_templates.md

   The list of allowed attributes is specified [here](http://ariatemplates.com/api/#aria.templates.CfgBeans:HtmlAttribute).

 * **`bindRefreshTo`**
-  specifies the values of the data model to which the referesh of the section is automatically bound.
+  specifies the values of the data model to which the refresh of the section is automatically bound.
   Bindings and automatic refreshes are key features of Aria Templates and are described in due details in [this article](refresh#section-automatic-refresh).

 * **`bindProcessingTo`**